 Meaningful Name: Their surname is Yiddish for "crazy" and they live in a bright pink octagonal house, sleep in a vibrating heart-shaped bed, have a safari-themed animal print living room and a life-sized statue of a naked man in their bathroom.

 Sickening Sweethearts: If the decor of their house (particularly the bedroom) is anything to go by.
 They also have a fairly high starting relationship, which could be an attempt to nudge the player in this direction.

 The Burb family

 Call to Agriculture: The men of the Burb family definitely have some trace of this.
 Brad has moved his family from the city to the suburbs so that he can become a full-time gardener, an ambition later shared by his son in the sequel.

-Generation Xerox: In The Sims 2, John convinces Jennifer to move from the city to the suburbs so that he can have a garden, and she agrees despite her reservations; this is the exact same scenario played out by John's parents, Brad and Tiffany, in the first game.
+Generation Xerox: Prior to the game, Brad convinces Tiffany to move from the city to the suburbs so that he can have a garden, and she agrees despite her reservations.
+In The Sims 2, the exact same scenario plays out between their now-adult son John and his wife, Jennifer.